paragchaudhuri/cs475-tutorials/Tutorial_00/README.md

 ## Understanding the code

-Now let’s understand what exactly the code is doing, line-by-line.
+Now let us understand what exactly the code is doing, line-by-line.
 To start with, we include the **GLEW** library

 ```cpp